robtaussig/chess/README.md

 ## Plans
 - There's really no excuse for this, but I have not yet implemented en-passant.
 It would be pretty trivial since the last move is captured in each board state.

 - Right now, at depth 4, most board positions can be evaluated in 2-6 seconds.
 This is a complete search; so in theory (assuming there are no bugs), it should find all possible mate in 2s (at the default settings).
-I am no satisfied with the speed, and so I plan to continue to investigate other optimization techniques (of which there are many).
+I am not satisfied with the speed, and so I plan to continue to investigate other optimization techniques (of which there are many).
 It is possible that I need to look into a more efficient way to represent board state, especially in terms of how many board representations will be stored in memory while performing the algorithm (this as opposed to creating a class instance that is capable of making moves and undoing moves)